1. IMPORTANT INFORMATION AND WHO WE ARE

 Further details about the specific legal ground(s) we rely on to process your personal data are set out in the table below:

+You have control regarding our use of personal data for direct marketing.
 We do not carry out any promotional offers or third party marketing.
-However, you may wish to subscribe to our newsletter containing our latest case updates and legal news.
+However, we would like to keep in touch with you, and if you would like to do the same you may wish to subscribe to our newsletter containing our latest case updates and legal news.
 You can subscribe to this newsletter by entering your details in the Subscribe section of our website.

 You can ask us to stop sending you our newsletter at any time by following the opt-out links in any message sent to you, or by contacting us.